1st round of vote for Italian president fails amid stalemate

 With special pandemic precautions, balloting began even as party leaders huddled during a flurry of backroom meetings to try to find a candidate who could cement consensus across the political spectrum for the office, which is supposed to represent national unity and be above partisan politics.

 During the first three rounds of voting, a two-thirds majority, or 672 votes, is necessary to win.
-On Monday, that number was almost reached — but with blank ballots.
-Some six hours after the session began, the tally was announced, with 672 blank ballots cast.
+On Monday, that number was reached — but with blank ballots.
+Some six hours after the session began, the tally was announced, with 672 ballots cast with no name written on them.

-Garnering the next amount of votes, with 16, was outgoing President Sergio Mattarella, 80, who has repeatedly said he did not want to run again.
+Among the array of names gathering a smattering of support, with 16 votes, was outgoing President Sergio Mattarella, 80, who has repeatedly said he did not want to run again.

 A second round of voting was set for Tuesday afternoon.
 But that session, too, was likely to fall short of giving the nation a new president, as more closed-door political consultations among allies and rivals were scheduled.